Yoctol/bottender/docs/channel-telegram-handling-events.md

 }
 ```

-## Handling Payload Events
+## Payload Events

 Payload events can be triggered by keyboards.
-To determine whether the event is a payload event, you may use `context.event.isPayload` boolean value to do that:
+To determine whether the event is a payload event, you may use the `context.event.isPayload` boolean value:

 ```js
 async function App(context) {